Kaufman County Wrongful Death Actions

 A surviving child may recover damages for the loss of companionship and mental anguish.
 A child who is younger than 18 may also recover the value of maintenance and services which would have paid to raise and educate the child.
 Adult children may also recover the financial contributions that the parent would have made to the child.Contact Us

 If you think you might have a wrongful death claim for the death of your spouse, parent, or child, it is important that you choose the best Kaufman County Wrongful Death law firm for your case.
 The Guest and Gray Law Firm team helps families heal from wrongful death cases, and we will help you.
 We are the largest and best-reviewed wrongful death law firm in Kaufman County.
-We have offices in Forney, Kaufman and Rockwall.
+We have offices in Forney, Plano and Rockwall.
 If you can not come in to meet us, we may be able to visit you at home.

 Our compassionate team of personal injury attorneys has over thirty years of combined experience representing families in Kaufman County wrongful death actions.
 We know what you are going through.
 Call today for a free confidential consultation, we can evaluate your situation and help you decide what to do when someone you love has been taken from you.How much will it cost to hire Guest and Gray Law Firm for Kaufman County Wrongful Death representation?